-I've always loved broadcasting, so I feel extremely lucky to have worked in the industry in the north west for more than two decades.
+I have always loved broadcasting.
+I feel extremely lucky to have worked for more than a quarter of a century in this ever-changing industry.

 Based in Liverpool, I am the Merseyside Correspondent for ITV News Granada Reports.

-I learned how to film and edit in my previous job as a video journalist at cable TV station Channel One Liverpool and I now puts those skills to good use for ITV.
+I learned how to shoot and edit as an industry-pioneering video journalist at cable TV station Channel One Liverpool.
+I now put those skills to good use for ITV.

-If you're lucky/unlucky, you may occasionally get to see me presenting Granada Reports from our studios in MediaCity UK, Salford.
-I have actually been presenting TV programmes since the 1990s, when I hosted a weekly movie show, current affairs and, yes, read the evening news!
+I have been presenting TV programmes since the 1990s, when I hosted a weekly movie show, current affairs programmes and read the evening news.
+I still enjoy presenting Granada Reports from our studios in MediaCity UK, Salford.

 Trained in broadcast journalism, I began my career in radio.
 I joined Marcher Sound (now Capital FM Wrexham/Smooth Radio North Wales) and also read the first news bulletin on what is now also Capital FM Liverpool.
 I enjoyed guest presenting the breakfast show on Radio City Talk.

-I still volunteer for the charity where I learned my trade.
-I joined the hospital station Radio Clatterbridge when I was just 15.
+I can still be heard on the hospital station where I learned my trade.
+I joined the charity Radio Clatterbridge when I was just 15.